Register O’Donnell Promotes Foreclosure Assistance ProgramsNov 19, 2020 12:23PM ● By Pamela Johnson

 Register of Deeds William P. O'Donnell

-The Norfolk County Registry of Deeds is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
-Residents in need of assistance can contact the Registry of Deeds Customer Service Department via telephone at (781) 461-6101, or on the web at www.norfolkdeeds.org.
+The Norfolk County Registry of Deeds is located at 649 High Street in Dedham.
+The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
+All land record research information can be found on the Registry’s website, www.norfolkdeeds.org.
+Residents in need of assistance can contact the Registry of Deeds Customer Service Center via telephone at (781) 461-6101, or email us at [email protected].